Africa’s Little Five Animals

 It is by no means pretty, with its fat body and narrow head on which its huge (in comparison to its size) jaws reside.
 Honestly, only its mother could love it.

-Ant LionAnt Lion by Mike Keeling
+Ant Lion by Mike Keeling

-After its 'lion' stage, these insects undergo a metaphorphosis, hanging out in a pupa for about a month, and then emerge as rather pretty, flying adults, who no longer hunt ants but, gently feed on pollen and such!
+After its 'lion' stage, these insects undergo a metamorphosis, hanging out in a pupa for about a month, and then emerge as rather pretty, flying adults, who no longer hunt ants but, gently feed on pollen and such!
 They are rarely seen, as they are only active at night.

 The Buffalo Weaver

-Red-Billed Buffalo WeaverRed-Billed Buffalo Weaver by wagon16
+Red-Billed Buffalo Weaver by wagon16

-These noisy birds are very sociable, and have been known to live near humans, moving if they do.
+These noisy birds are very sociable and have been known to live near humans, moving if they do.
 They tend to live in relatively large colonies and gained their name from hanging out with buffalos - eating the insects kicked up by their large friends.

 They create huge, messy nests out of twigs and grasses, each with several entrances.
 The nest is divided into separate compartments or rooms.
 The red-billed buffalo weaver is the only one found in South Africa and its white-billed and white-headed counterparts are found further up Africa.

-Buffalo Weaver Nests, NgorongoroBuffalo Weaver Nests, Ngorongoro by Harvey Barrison
+Buffalo Weaver Nests, Ngorongoro by Harvey Barrison

 The Leopard Tortoise

-Leopard TortoiseLeopard Tortoise by Bernard DUPONT
+Leopard Tortoise by Bernard DUPONT

 While they're part of the Little Five, Leopard Tortoises can grow up to over half a metre in diameter and have a lifespan of 50 to 100 years, making them the biggest of the Little Five and, therefore, one of the easiest to spot.